UnexpectedMaker/bling/README.md

 STL and DXF files for both the short and long versions of the BLING case

 ## Example Firmware
-Currently just 1 project for SArduino, but more are on the way.
+Currently just 1 project for Arduino, but more are on the way.

 # Support Unexpected Maker